tc39/proposal-smart-pipelines/readme.md

       |> new User.Message
     ```

-    The introduction to this [motivations][] section already explained much of
+    The introduction to this [motivation][] section already explained much of
     the readability rationale, but it may also be useful to study the
     [real-world examples] below.